Transportation Engineering

 $3M U.S. Department of Transportation Grant to Improve Mobility Equity

 On September 30, 2024, the DOT announced $2.97 million in funding for the establishment of the Mobility Equity Research Center at Florida A&M University, a Historically Black College and University (HBCU).
 Drs.
-Nikola Markovich and Abbas Rashidi will use their combined expertise in machine vision (MV), artificial intelligence (AI), and optimization algorithms (OA) will be integral to support the initiative's mission of expanding accessibility and mobility for underserved populations, including people with disabilities, older adults, Tribal Nations, and rural and disadvantaged communities.
+Nikola Markovich and Abbas Rashidi will use their combined expertise in machine vision (MV), artificial intelligence (AI), and optimization algorithms (OA) to support the initiative's mission of expanding accessibility and mobility for underserved populations, including people with disabilities, older adults, Tribal Nations, and rural and disadvantaged communities.

 One of 12 U.S. Department of Transportation Grants Secured